The library's blog can be found at

 However clear cultural boundaries blur at some borders, eg. the western borders of Russia mostly as a result of Russian influences upon the rest of the Soviet Union.
 Ukraine, one of the original constituent republics of the USSR from 1922 to 1991, is largely seen as a Eurasian nation as opposed to a geographically Asian one, however Ukrainian authors of speculative fiction (several of whom also wrote in Russian) identified as Soviet and featured in anthologies alongside Russian authors.
 Therefore for the purposes of this library speculative fiction from the Ukraine and the Ukranian diaspora is also included.

-The library's 'rules of acquisition'
+The library's 'rules of inclusion'

 All books, magazines, webzines, academic journals and fanzines of interest are included here.
 When a title is not present in the library archive the details refer to the first edition (or first English-language edition) where possible, when a title is present in the library it is annotated in yellow Library edition with the correct details for that edition.